lipi650/MAC/README.md

 When a rule has a Verb condition set then it is evaluated after a command is selected from the menu system.<br>
 When a combination of conditions is met then several actions can be executed by the rule (piciking up / dropping an object, displaying a message / opening a path to a near room / setting a flag etc...)

+## Support
+If you enjoy this project or create a game with it, you can buy me a coffee me on [Ko-fi](https://ko-fi.com/lipi650).